Total prohibition Total freedom

 *Vehicle gun possession at colleges: subject to college administrative policy

-sale, transfer or receipt of any over 20 shot firearm magazine is prohibited.
-The
+from import entirely.
+And the sale or transfer of any over 10 shot magazine is prohibited.

 Maryland permittees: The state requires a license to carry a loaded